alorence/django-modern-rpc/README.rst

     def add(a, b):
         return a + b

-5. Declare the list of python modules containing your RPC methods:
+5. Declare the list of python modules containing your RPC methods, in ``settings.py``:

 .. code:: python